 Play a major role in strengthening relationships between CPD/A and federal electeds and staff as well as key Administrative offices.

-A bachelor’s degree or higher education level is preferred, including strong academic credentials.
+A bachelor’s degree or higher education level is preferred.

 Minimum of eight years of experience in issue campaign and organizing work including four years of direct advocacy/lobbying in federal government.

 Thorough knowledge of legislative process and of Congressional organization and procedures;

 Ability to advocate with Congressional Members, staff and caucuses and Administrative offices;

 Ability to work with state-based organizations and grassroots members on how to advocate and build relationships with electeds;

 Ability to write letters to Congress and basic policy memos;

 Ability to design and implement Lobby Days and other tactics meant to build grassroots relationships with Congressional offices;